timkahlke/LongRead_tutorials/README.md

 # Introduction to Long-Read Data Analysis

-This repo provides entry-level bioinformatic tutorials for Lon-Read analysis with particular focus on Oxford Nanopore data.
+This repo provides entry-level bioinformatic tutorials for Long-Read analysis with particular focus on Oxford Nanopore data.
 The material was initially created for the *[Long-read, long-reach sequencing workshop](https://cba.anu.edu.au/news-events/long-read-long-reach-sequencing-workshop)* held at the Australian National University, 11-15th of November 2019.

 ## Content
  * [Tutorial Overview](www.test.com)